mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 # What is a code review?

-The term "code review" can mean different things in different oragnizations, so I'm going to define what I mean in this article by "code review."
+The term "code review" is very broad.
+It can refer to simply having a teammate read some code over your shoulder or to a 20-person review meeting, so let me clarify the type of review I'm describing in this article.

-The participants in a code review are the **author**, who writes the code and sends it for review, and the **reviewer**, who reads the code and decides when it is ready to be checked into the team's codebase.
-A code review can sometimes have multiple reviewers, but in this article, I assume for simplicity that you are the sole reviewer.
+The participants in a code review are the **author**, who writes the code and sends it for review, and the **reviewer**, who reads the code and decides when it is ready to be checked in to the team's codebase.
+A code review can have multiple reviewers, but in this article, I assume for simplicity that you are the sole reviewer.

 Before the code review begins, the author must create a **changelist**.
 A changelist is a set of changes to source code that the author wants to check in to the team's shared code repository.
-In Github terms, a "pull request" is simply a UI to represent an author's request to check in a given changelist.
+In Github terms, a "pull request" is simply a way to represent an author's request to check in a given changelist.

 A code review begins when the author sends their changelist to the reviewer.
 Code reviews happen in **rounds**.
 Each round is one complete round-trip between the author and reviewer.
-The  author sends changes and the reviewer responds with feedback on those changes.
+The  author sends changes and the reviewer responds with written feedback on those changes.
 Every code review has one or more rounds.

 The code review ends when the reviewer grants **approval** on the changes.
 This is also known as giving "LGTM", a shorthand for "looks good to me."